operatortwo/Midi_Keyboard/README.md

 ## Changing the size of the keyboard

-A 'New' keyboard without any parameters creates a keyboard with default size.
+A 'New' Midi_Keyboard.Main without any parameters creates a keyboard with default size an number of keys.
 The overloading function 'New' with parameters allows the programmer to set the desired size and number of keys.

 The user can also set these parameters at runtime with the 'Settings' menu.
-This is maybe a bit uncomfortable, after changing the items, the user has to press 'Enter Setting' in order to take over the changes.
+This is maybe a bit uncomfortable.
+After changing the items, the user has to press 'Enter Setting' in order to take over the changes.

 ## Other keyboard elements

 - The hold button is a kind of sustain pedal
 - The channel buttons controls the output channel of the generated note message
-- Pos, Note, NoteNum, Veloc are status labels
+- Pos, Note, NoteNum, Veloc are status labels.

 The Velocity of a pressed key depends on the relative y-position on the key.
 The higher the y-position the higher the velocity

-## advantages
+## Advantages
 - fast an easy to implement
 - configurable in size and number of keys
 - floating, can be placed wherever needed

-## restrictions
+## Restrictions
 - only 1 note at the same time
 - no chords
 - no arpeggios